Matter Coupling of Dirac Matter in the Context of the SYK Model: Non-Gaussian Random Couplings and Bulk Mass Deformations: Discussion and Conclusion

 We further examined entanglement entropy as a probe of emergent spacetime.
 In the large-$N$ regime, the coupling of graviton-like modes to Dirac matter produced maximally mixed states corresponding to a type II$_1$ von Neumann algebra \cite{Lau:2023pot}.
 Including more bulk matter couplings lengthens equilibration times and eventually destroys the maximally mixed state, indicating a transition toward a type II$_\infty$ algebra on finite timescales.
 This suggests that the vN II$_1$ structure commonly found in the large-$N$ limit is an artifact of neglecting higher-order matter interactions.
 The more correct algebraic picture involves vN II$_\infty$.
 Such results are valuable for understanding the role of non-Gaussian disorder and the deeper algebraic structure of holographic duals. \\

 While we focused on quartic-order bulk matter couplings, the methodology can be extended to higher orders.
 Future work could confirm whether these observations persist beyond the current approximation.
-Although we centered on Dirac matter due to its analytic advantages, extending the framework to bosonic matter would be interesting despite additional regularization challenges, as it could reveal new features of holographic quantum chaos and entanglement. \\
+Although we focused on Dirac matter due to its analytic advantages, extending the framework to bosonic matter would be interesting, despite the additional regularization challenges, as it could reveal new features of holographic quantum chaos and entanglement. \\

 We also briefly noted broader implications for holography and cosmology.
-In particular, the emergence of type II$_1$ von Neumann factors resonates with proposals about de Sitter entropy and the structure of cosmological horizons, suggesting that techniques from quantum information theory could illuminate spacetime dynamics.
-These connections point toward a consistent picture where higher-dimensional bulk geometries and their thermodynamic properties arise from lower-dimensional boundary theories, consistent with the holographic principle.
-Though lower-dimensional, the SYK model provides a useful toy laboratory for exploring these ideas before applying them to more realistic higher-dimensional gravity theories. \\
+In particular, the emergence of type II$_1$ von Neumann factors resonates with proposals regarding de Sitter entropy and the structure of cosmological horizons, suggesting that techniques from quantum information theory could shed light on spacetime dynamics.
+These connections point to a consistent picture in which higher-dimensional bulk geometries and their thermodynamic properties emerge from lower-dimensional boundary theories, consistent with the holographic principle.
+Although lower-dimensional, the SYK model serves as a functional toy laboratory for exploring these ideas before applying them to more realistic, higher-dimensional gravity theories. \\

 Finally, we offered a perspective on integrability in disordered systems.
 Despite exhibiting chaotic behavior, the SYK model also displays features reminiscent of integrability in its random coupling structure.
-This challenges the traditional dichotomy between integrable and non-integrable systems and motivates refining the definition of integrability in ensemble-averaged settings \cite{Muller:2004nb}.
+This challenges the traditional dichotomy between integrable and non-integrable systems, motivating the refinement of the definition of integrability in ensemble-averaged settings \cite{Muller:2004nb}.
 The adjacent gap ratio remains a powerful tool in this regard, and future investigations of different random coupling statistics could deepen our understanding of how integrability and chaos coexist in holographic models.